Last Updated: December 17, 2022

 Teachers and parents could devise activities for children related to learning about the history and amenities of your neighborhood.
 Remember to ask for children's opinions about what your organization is doing.
 Their reactions may offer you a whole new perspective.

-4. "On vacation" tips are often helpful to the neighborhood.
-If you happen to live in an area popular with tourists, managing traffic, helping people find their way, and friendliness should be on the agenda.
+4. If you happen to live in an area popular with tourists, managing traffic, helping people find their way, and friendliness should be on the agenda.
 Your communications program should reflect that.
 If need be, you can remind residents of the connection between tourism and economic development, and urge them to put up with minor inconveniences.

 It is a great time to remind your own residents to take basic precautions to help assure that their home isn't broken into while they are gone.
 Cooperate with your local police department to furnish a complete listing of ways to deter criminal activity by preventing homesteads from appearing deserted.